isayani-78/Caesar-Cipher-Generator/README.md

 ## Follow the prompts

-i) Enter the message you want to encrypt/decrypt in E OR D.
+i) Enter the message you want to encrypt/decrypt (E OR D).

 ii) Enter a key (shift value).